How do I check PC hardware specifications?

 Checking BIOS/UEFI:

-• Another method involves accessing your PC’s BIOS (Basic Input/Output System) or UEFI (Unified Extensible Firmware Interface).
-Restart your computer and go into the BIOS or UEFI setup; you can look through different menus to find details about your computer’s processor, memory, storage, and other vital parts.
+• Another way to access your PC’s BIOS (Basic Input/Output System) or UEFI (Unified Extensible Firmware Interface) is to restart your computer.
+While it’s booting up, press the specific key according to your manufacturer (like F2, DEL, ESC, F10, or F12) to open the BIOS or UEFI setup.
+Here, you can browse through different menus to check details about the processor, memory, storage, and other hardware.

 Here are the steps to check PC hardware specifications using BIOS on a Windows 11 system: